 On March 3, 1914, the Yorba Linda Library District, the first library district in California, was established and a board of trustees appointed by the Orange County Board of Supervisors.
 This allowed the library to raise tax money to purchase materials and provide better service.

-In the early 1920’s, the library purchased and moved into a building that formerly housed a post office and general store on Olinda Street.
-The library remained there until 1960.
+In 1919, the library purchased and moved into a building that formerly housed a post office and general store on Olinda St. The library remained there until 1959.

 By 1958, the collection had grown to 13,500 books and the library needed to expand.
-Unfortunately, the library building, which was constructed in 1916, could not be altered according to the county building code.
-The library district asked for a bond issue in order to build a new 6,000 square foot library.
-A library bond issue for $80,000 was passed on July 8, 1959 by a vote of 280 to 39.
+Unfortunately, the library building could not be altered according to the county building code.
+The library district asked for a library bond issue of $80,000 in order to build a new 6,000 square foot library.
+It passed on July 8, 1959 by a vote of 280 to 39.

 Groundbreaking for the new library, at the corner of Lemon Dr. and Olinda St., took place on Saturday, March 7, 1959.
 Hurless Barton, honorary mayor of Yorba Linda, presided over the event.
 The library opened to the public at 2 p.m. on Thursday, December 10, 1959 with a later dedication held on February 7, 1960.

 How the current library looked in the mid 1960’s.